JacobGregor/data-structures-and-algorithms/javascript/code-challenges/401/challenge-12/README.md

 ## Testing

+can successfuly enqueue cat.\
-can successfuly enqueue.
+can successfuly enqueue dog.\
+successfully fail to enque due to no input.\
+successfully dequeue a dog.\
-can successfully fail an enqueue can successfully dequeue
+successfully dequeue a cat.\
+fail dequeue because no pref was given.\
+fail to dequeue, no animals in the shelter.\